Family Food on the Table

 An easy, veggie-packed pork stir fry dinner that’s ready in just 25 minutes!

-Which is oh so appropriate because broccoli slaw is one of my other favorite real foods but shortcut ingredients to buy.
+Which is oh so appropriate because broccoli slaw is one of my other favorite healthy shortcut ingredients to buy.

 It’s just shredded broccoli and carrots and I just have to open the bag.
-I use it in this quinoa salad and a myriad of other recipes that will be coming your way. 😊
+No slicing, no blades, just ready to use.

-So if I claimed that this was the easiest ever stir fry (and it really still is), this new pork version is a close second.
+And if I claimed that this was the easiest ever stir fry (and it really still is), today's pork version is a close second.

 You sauté the veggies until tender, remove those from the pan and sear the pork, then stir everything together with the saucy ingredients to get it all coated.